xeago/gradblog/graduation/performance-plan.md

   |         |
 -:|:-------:|-----------|
 PI          | [14][PI14]| A student gives an adequate view of the progress and results of the work to create a bigger basis of understanding.
-Description |           | Mentors obtain a basis of understanding by getting feedback early and often about the work performed and its results.
+Description |           | Supervisors obtain a basis of understanding by getting feedback early and often about the work performed and its results.
 This feedback contains concise, coherent information.
 Relevance   | 80        |
 Products    |           | Feedback messages.